Tambov Rebellion: Climax of the rebellion

 By this time, only half of the desired grain had been collected by the Bolshevik requisition squads.
 Antonov-Ovseyenko noticed from his own experience that every other farmer in Tambov was starving.
 To win over the population, Nikolai Bukharin was commissioned to draw up "non-coercive measures", in which he recommended that the required grain quotas be lowered.
 In response, on 2 February 1921, the Soviet leadership announced the end of the "prodrazvyorstka", and issued a special decree directed at peasants from the region implementing the "prodnalog" policy.
 The new policy was essentially a tax on grain and other foodstuffs.
 This was done before the 10th Congress of the Bolsheviks, when the measure was officially adopted.
 The announcement began circulating in the Tambov area on 9 February 1921.

 On 20 March, a general amnesty was also announced for anyone who surrendered.
-During the two weeks that the amnesty was in place, about 3000 rebels capitulated, but very few with weapons in hand.
+During the two weeks that the amnesty was in place, about 3,000 rebels capitulated, but very few with weapon in hand.
 By then, Bolshevik power had disappeared almost entirely from the region despite having 32,500 foot soldiers and 8,000 cavalry plus machine guns and cannons in the area.

 By this time, the rebels were able to mobilize large field armies.
 On 11 April, Antonov gathered 5,000 partisans and launched a pincer attack on Rasskazovo (an hour prior he launched a diversionary attack on Nizhne-Spasskoe with a small force).
 The garrison consisted of a company of infantrymen, a unit of Bolshevik militants, a machine gun platoon, the Volga Infantry Brigade (which had arrived in January from Saratov), and the 2nd Cheka regiment, and it quickly collapsed.
 The rebels' goal was achieved: an artillery cannon with two or three hundred rounds, eleven machine guns, four hundred rifles, one hundred thousand ammunition, eighty telephones and 50 versts of cable.
 On 24 April, they gathered in the village of Kobiaki five to ten thousand fighters under the command of "Vaska Karas" (identified as Vasili Nikitin-Koroliov) and Vasili F. Selianski.
 Not everyone participated in the battle.
 They intended to take the town of Kirsanov, garrisoned by a Moscow infantry brigade led by cavalry commander V. I. Dmitrenko.
-A day later they launched two equally unsuccessful assaults, abandoning 22 machine guns, small arms and ammunition of the victors.
-Pursued by the enemy cavalry, the rebels had 2,000 dead in the following days according to estimates by the communist government.
+A day later the rebels launched two unsuccessful assaults, abandoning 22 machine guns, small arms and ammunition to the Red victors.
+Pursued by the Red cavalry, the rebels had 2,000 dead in the following days according to estimates by the communist government.